aaronfranceschi/freelancer-crm/README.md

 can recreate the full Vercel + Heroku infrastructure, including CI configuration and secrets.

 This allows anyone to fork the repository and spin up an identical environment quickly.

----

-If you want, I can also show you **3 small changes that make this README look much more professional on GitHub** (better for recruiters and Upwork clients).